Revival Reports, 2025

 Something wonderful seems to be stirring…

-Revival stirs in UK
+*Revival stirs in the UK

 UK churches see twice as many people commit to following Christ since pandemic: research